laserson/impyla-old/README.md

     git clone git://github.com/laserson/impyla.git
     cd impyla
-    python setup.py install
+    make # optional: only for Numba-compiled UDFs; requires LLVM/clang python setup.py install

-NOTE: running `pip install impyla` will install version 0.7 of this package, which *very* different.
+NOTE: running `pip install impyla` will install version 0.7 of this package, which is *very* different.
 We suggest you either clone or download the repo from the GitHub page.